American Studies

 4. Develop research skills, including handling of primary and secondary sources, library use, and online scholarly search tools

-American Studies or Political Science majors are excellent undergraduate pathways to various careers in legal studies or politics.
-These programs provide a key knowledgebase for students who wish to apply to law school.
+The American Studies degree program is an excellent undergraduate pathway to various careers in legal studies or politics.
+The program provides a key knowledge base for students who wish to apply to law school.

 There are a variety of resources and opportunities for students considering a career in law.
 Students at OSU-Cascades work with their major advisor in partnership with the OSU Pre-Law Advisor, and the OSU-Cascades Career Development Center to create their plans and pathway to apply to law school.